NeilWJames/simple-taxonomy-refreshed/readme.txt

 3. Go to Settings > Custom Taxonomies and follow the steps on the [Simple Taxonomy Refreshed](https://github.com/NeilWJames/simple-taxonomy-refreshed/blob/master/docs/addmod.md) page.

 == Changelog ==

+* Version 1.2.0
+	* NEW: Add parameter "default_term" to register_taxonomy (introduced in WP 5.5).
+	* NEW: Add facility to control minimum and maximum number of terms for a taxonomy to a post.
+	* NEW: Add filter 'staxo_term_count_statuses' to extend user-selected post statuses for term counts.
+	* NEW: Add contexual help.
+	* FIX: PHP Taxonomy dump of term counts corrected.

 * Version 1.1.1
 	* FIX: Taxonomies saved with versions prior to 1.1.0 would create a PHP warning message.